-S04, S07 7 Support cricket clubs in the The ongoing development of youth and female All cricket clubs (enhance) implementation of ECB cricket is essential if cricket is to remain stable in the participation schemes in order to Borough. enhance sustainability, as well as The importance of growing female cricket has now to address the existing gaps in taken upon such importance given the existing gap participation. in participation that clubs should be prioritised for facility improvements where they are able to demonstrate commitment to new participation initiatives.
+SO4, SO7 (enhance) implementation of ECE participation schemes in order to enhance sustainability, as well as The ongoing development of youth and female cricket is essential if cricket is to remain stable in the Borough.
+The importance of growing female cricket has now taken upon such importance given the existing gap in participation that clubs should be prioritised for facility improvements where they are able to demonstrate commitment to new participation initiatives. ----------------------- -- -- --